hafizsyaqif/jackbdu.github.io/_posts/blog/2024-02-28-interactive-rhythm-studies.md

   </tbody>
 </table>

 While physics simulation can be a bit unpredictable, a steady tempo can still be maintained if a sequencer remains the underlying mechanism.
-I came up with this idea of letting a bouncing ball interact and toggle each beat on the sequencer.
+An idea came to me that I could add a bouncing bubble and let it toggle every beat it passes by.

-Though it is simple enough to add one bouncing ball, having multiple objects interact with either other is a different story.
+Though it is simple enough to add one bouncing bubble, having multiple ones interact with either other is a different story.
 I eventually decided to use [matter.js](https://brm.io/matter-js/), a 2D physics engine, to take care of the physics aspect.
+In the demo below, you can click and drag a bubble if you would like.
+The bubbles eventually stop due to frications and there you have your rhthym.

 <table style="width: 100%;">
   <thead><tr><th>